Donald-Berthelsen/CS4348-Proj3/devlog.md

 The problem with testing that however, is how long it takes to go through all the entries to check them It would be possible to output to a file then use tools there, but that is more commitment than I'm willing to do Furthermore, I only have around 3 hours until I fall down a late work bracket

+The issue is not that a value is getting dropped Rather, a shadow key is getting created during the splitting process This is the exact same issue as before
+This was caused by me doing 2 versions of split depending on where in incoming value was While I fixed one version, the other version still had the bug